ibm-cloud-docs/logs-router/logs-router-cli.md

 `--api-version`

 :   API version for IBM Cloud Logs Routing service in the IBM Cloud account.
 Valid values are 1 and 3.
 The default value is 1.
 You can update from 1 to 3 to migrate your service configuration only if you created valid targets and tenants in V1.
-Notice that once you make this udpate, there is no option to got back to version 1.
+Notice that once you make this update, there is no option to got back to version 1.
 For more information, see https://ibm.biz/lr-v3migration.